 What got cheaper and what got costlier in Nepal's 2083/84 budget

-Nepal's 2083/84 budget cut customs on 273 raw materials and scrapped excise on 360 items, while cigarettes, alcohol, and high-use electricity got costlier.
-What is confirmed.
+Nepal's 2083/84 budget cut customs on 273 raw materials and excise on 360 items, while cigarettes, alcohol and heavy electricity got costlier.
+What's confirmed.

 The morning after the budget, the WhatsApp groups fill with one question in two flavours: "k k sasto bhayo" and "k k mahango bhayo."
 For the FY 2083/84 budget, presented on 29 May 2026, the headline directions are clear from the budget speech.
 The exact rupee-by-rupee impact on a phone or a car is not, because that detail lives in the Finance Bill schedule, which was not readable on budget day.